TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 ];
 ```

-What if we move the `User` entity to different namespace?
-Or rename `ADMIN` constant into `ADMINISTRATOR`?
+What if we move the `User` entity to a different namespace?
+Or rename the `ADMIN` constant into `ADMINISTRATOR`?
 IDE will most likely forget to change these strings and our fixtures will fail.

 #### Three steps to empower PHP fixtures

 * use `::class` references over strings with [`StringClassNameToClassConstantRector`](https://getrector.com/rule-detail/string-class-name-to-class-constant-rector) Rector rule
-* change "string constants" to real `constant::REFERENCES` via use simple regex replace in PhpStorm
+* change "string constants" to real `constant::REFERENCES` using regex replacement in PhpStorm
 * change "method references" to real `functions()` via regex - more on that in next step

 <br>